BACP Senior Accreditation

 You are accredited, why go for senior accreditation? – will it get you more work?

-Accreditation needs to be a personal choice.
-Some counsellors wish to go for accreditation, some do not.
-I am sure all counsellors will agree that part of our role is educating the public on how to choose a counsellor and choosing a qualified counsellor from the PSA accredited register is important (as well as encouraging clients to ask questions from their counsellor).
-Maybe to the public, knowing a counsellor has been through self-reflection exercise will help their choice.
-For others it may not be important.
-I see accreditation as a helpful tool for my development.
+Accreditation is a personal choice.
+Some counsellors pursue it; some do not.
+I’m sure we’d all agree that part of our role is educating the public on how to choose a counsellor, and that choosing a qualified counsellor from the PSA-accredited register is important (as well as encouraging clients to ask questions).
+For some people, knowing a counsellor has been through a self-reflection exercise can help their choice.

 How long did the process take?